WILD BUCK AMERICAN RYE WHISKEY

 Wild Buck American Rye Whiskey is generally best served at room temperature if served straight up.

-An unopened bottle of whiskey doesn’t go bad.
-Unopened whiskey can last for decades upon decades.
-NJoy Spirits Distillery, master whiskey distillers, recommend drinking a bottle of Wild Buck American Rye Whiskey within 6 months of opening.
+An unopened bottle of whiskey doesn’t go wrong.
+It can last for decades upon decades.
+NJoy Spirits Distillery, master whiskey distillers, recommends drinking a bottle of Wild Buck American Rye Whiskey within six months of opening.

 Wild Buck American Rye Whiskey can be mixed with: